Tommy Rich: Independent circuit (1999–present)

 Since leaving ECW in 1999, Rich has worked on countless independent promotions as well as legends events and reunion events.
 In addition to wrestling on the events he has appeared at autograph signings and legends conventions.

 On July 2, 2011, Rich was involved in a backstage altercation with independent wrestler J.P.
 Magnum at a TCW live event in Graysville, TN.
 Rich was allegedly upset that he was booked to lose an "I Quit" match to a manager, TCW Rhea County Heritage Champion Jay West.
 Rich ended up losing the match to West, before defeating Keith Hart later in the card.

 On November 6, 2015, in Hanover, Indiana, Tommy Rich teamed with "The Rebel" Tom Scroggins to face the team of Big N' Tasty on NWA-Supreme's Event Three Generations of Excellence featuring another NWA former World Champion, Rob Conway, and Johnny Justice.

 On December 15, 2015, Rich teamed with Bobby Fulton, Rob Kincaid, and Dallas Davison to face and beat Robert Applewhite, Steven Jones, Wade Castle and Vladimir Alexander at Rose City Championship Wrestling in Richmond, Indiana.

-As of 2023, he still wrestles and teams with his WCW partner Ricky Morton.
+As of 2025, he still wrestles at 69.

 Personal life

-Richardson is married to Terry, with whom he has three daughters and six grandchildren.
+Richardson is married to Terri, with whom he has three daughters and six grandchildren.